radar/ryanbigg.com/_posts/2011-10-19-that-one-test.markdown

 What this does is that it inherits the standard green dots, red Fs and yellow stars from `RSpec::Core::Formatters::ProgressFormatter` and extends it with a bit of functionality that will log exactly what specs are being run during a test run.

-To use this formatter in your next (fast failing) test run, run it using `bundle exec rspec spec --require spec/support/spec_logger --formatter SpecLogger --fail-fast`.
+To use this formatter in your next (fast failing) test run, run it using `bundle exec rspec spec --require spec/support/spec_logger -f SpecLogger --fail-fast`.

 Once this command completes, you'll have a list of suspects in `specs.log` at the root of your project.